-ArtsWestchester’s Young Adult Leadership Council is a career and college readiness program for youth 16-22yrs that provides a youth voice to our education programs.
-Council members meet twice monthly at ArtsWestchester’s gallery, in downtown White Plains, to plan, evaluate, attend, promote and develop ArtsWestchester teen programs including our current Teen Tuesday & Thursday program.
+ArtsWestchester’s Young Adult Leadership Council is a career and college readiness program for youth ages 16-22 that provides a youth voice to our education programs.
+Council members meet twice monthly at ArtsWestchester’s gallery, in downtown White Plains, to plan, evaluate, attend, promote, and develop ArtsWestchester teen programs including our current Teen Tuesday & Thursday program.
 Professional teaching artists and ArtsWestchester’s education staff lead workshops that help build public speaking and writing skills, as well as provide an understanding of the cultural arts in Westchester County.

 A $500 stipend will be provided to cover the costs asscoiated with transportation to ArtsWestchester.

 - Must enjoy the arts

 - Must be available for all of the meeting dates